 Raising a leader necessitates exceptional parenting.
 Your child requires more than just patience and instruction from you.
 He needs a great deal of patience and supervision.

 Raising a natural-born leader necessitates your presence.
 Yes, it is difficult and exhausting.
 However, the work you are doing is setting the groundwork for your child to develop those leadership abilities and put them into practice.

-When your child is screaming on the floor of Target because he wants a toy and you aren’t going to buy it, there’s no need to apologize to people who are staring and need to put a softball in their mouth.
+When your child is screaming on the floor of Walmart because he wants a toy and you aren’t going to buy it, there’s no need to apologize to people who are staring and need to put a softball in their mouth.